e-kwsm/nwchem-wiki/COSMO-Solvation-Model.md

 Default is to use the modified scaling.
 For high dielectric the difference between the scaling is not significant.

-The next two parameters define the tesselation of the unit sphere.
+The next two parameters define the tessellation of the unit sphere.
 The approach still follows the original proposal by Klamt and Schürmann to some degree.
-Basically a tesselation is generated from `minbem` refining passes starting from either an octahedron or an icosahedron.
-Each level of refinement partitions the triangles of the current tesselation into four triangles.
-This procedure is repeated recursively until the desired granularity of the tesselation is reached.
-The induced point charges from the polarization of the medium are assigned to the centers of the tesselation.
+Basically a tessellation is generated from `minbem` refining passes starting from either an octahedron or an icosahedron.
+Each level of refinement partitions the triangles of the current tessellation into four triangles.
+This procedure is repeated recursively until the desired granularity of the tessellation is reached.
+The induced point charges from the polarization of the medium are assigned to the centers of the tessellation.
 The default value is `minbem 2`.
-The flag `ificos` serves to select the original tesselation, `ificos 0` for an octahedron (default) and `ificos 1` for an icoshedron.
-Starting from an icosahedron yields a somewhat finer tesselation that converges somewhat faster.
+The flag `ificos` serves to select the original tessellation, `ificos 0` for an octahedron (default) and `ificos 1` for an icosahedron.
+Starting from an icosahedron yields a somewhat finer tessellation that converges somewhat faster.
-Solvation energies are not really sensitive to this choice for sufficiently fine tesselations.
+Solvation energies are not really sensitive to this choice for sufficiently fine tessellations.
 The old "maxbem" directive is no longer used.

 The `lineq` parameter serves to select the numerical algorithm to solve